luismiguelcasadodiaz/pipex/README.md

 -You're encountering issues with ASan or other tools requiring the FP for proper operation.
 (My problem was Loop Printing "AddressSanitizer:DEADLYSIGNAL":)

+### Debugger

+It is nos simple task debug a multiprocess program. `gdb` command has some options that help:

+show detach-on-fork
+show follow-fork-mode
+show follow-exec-mode

+Shows default status variables that we have to switch when we debug a multiprocess program

+set detach-on-fork   (on|off)
+set follow-fork-mode (parent | child) set follow-exec-mode (new | same)

+Use catch (fork | exec) to set a `catchpoint/breakpoint`
 ## Pipes, and Forks for the bonus part

 The mandatory project, for two pocesses, requires only one pipe.
 I declared such pipe in the pipex struct.